RISHABH12005/BrickPi/README.md

 ## Key Points
 - *Motors* draw power from the *9–12 V DC input*.
 - *Sensors* get regulated 5 V/3.3 V from BrickPi.
-- The *Power Switch** isolates the battery pack/DC input from the board & RPi.
+- The *Power Switch* isolates the battery pack/DC input from the board & RPi.
-- Most GPIO pins pass through BrickPi unchanged but I²C pins are shared internally.
 - UART & SPI pins are available for use.

 ---